X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 6. Matcha Chia Pudding by Two Spoons

 The perfect (and super fast) breakfast option.
 Filling, nutritious, and can be made in a minute!
-Use Two Spoons matcha chia pudding recipe and top it off with your fruits and nuts of choice.
+Use the Two Spoons matcha chia pudding recipe and top it with your choice of fruits and nuts.
 Perhaps an extra sprinkle of matcha powder

 matcha chocolate